-Clicking on 'working orders' at the top of the trading platform toggles on or off a window that allows you to monitor the status of any orders that you are working.
+Clicking on 'orders' in the left-hand menu displays a panel that allows you to monitor the status of any orders that you are working.

-Clicking on a position launches a window that allows you to edit the order (or delete the order if you would like to cancel the instruction, provided it is not already in the process of being executed).
+You can also edit your order here, or delete the order if you would like to cancel the instruction, provided it is not already in the process of being executed.